kmules1/kmules1.github.io/ecumene/heavens/index.md

 ---
 layout: ecumene2
-title: Overview
+title: The Heavens
 ---

-The Ecumene is located within a binary star system (Ador and Ayn).
-Each star has its own planetary system (the Ecumene orbits Ador).
-Due to eccentricity, stable orbits are limited to within each star's frost line.
-Well beyond the two stars is an immense cloud of asteroids and cometary material.
-Gravitational perburbations from the two stars' eccentricity redirect comets into the inner system.

-Ador and Ayn have an orbital period of 96.26 Ecumene years and an orbital eccentricity of 0.52.
-From the perspective of the Ecumene, Ayn is an especially bright wandering star, which grows as the stars approach periastron to become a faint junior sun that contributes as much light as a decent indoor lamp.
-During periastron, prevailing weather patterns become distorted due to the additional solar radiation received.
+The Ecumene is located within a binary star system, with planets orbiting each star.
+The two stars, Ador and Ayn, have an orbital period of 82.6 Ecumene years.
+The planets of the Ador-Ayn System experience a cycle of global warming and cooling as the stars approach and recede from one another.
+From the Ecumene's perspective, Ayn is an especially bright, slowly wandering star, quickly brightening as the two stars reach periapsis, becoming bright enough to read at night.

-### The Ador-Ayn Star System

 <ul class="tree">
 	<li><a style="font-weight:bold">Ador-Ayn System</a>